-3.1 The Trust Board
+3.1 The Standards and Performance Committee

-The Trust Board has the overall responsibility for monitoring this policy and holding the Principal to account for its implementation.
+The Standards and Performance Committee has the overall responsibility for monitoring this policy and holding the Principal to account for its implementation and will report to the Trust Board.

-The Trust Board will co-ordinate regular meetings with appropriate staff to discuss online safety and monitor online safety logs as provided by the DSL/Deputy DSL(s).
+The Standards and Performance Committee will co-ordinate regular meetings with appropriate staff to discuss online safety and monitor online safety logs as provided by the DSL/Deputy DSL(s).

-All members of the Trust Board will:
+All members of the Standards and Performance Committee will: